k-czekaj/PORTFOLIO/README.md

 ## <a name="tools">TOOLS</a>

 - **MySQL** - a relational database management system that is based on structured query language (SQL)
-- **Xampp** - free and open-source cross-platform web server solution
 - **Jira** - a suite of agile work management solutions that powers collaboration across all teams from concept to customer
 - **Confluence** - a team workspace where knowledge and collaboration meet
-- **qTest** - a test management tool used for Project Management, Bug Tracking, and Test Management
 - **GitHub** - a code hosting platform for version control and collaboration
 - **GIT** - a distributed version control system that tracks changes in any set of computer files
-- **Postman** - an API platform for building and using APIs.
+- **Postman** - an API platform for building and using APIs
+- **NVDA** - screen reader for Windows, enables blind and visually impaired people to work independently
-- **Slack** - a messaging app for business that connects people to the information they need
+- **TalkBack** - a screen reader built into Android systems that allows blind and visually impaired people to operate their smartphones
-- **Mobizen** - a screen recorder mobile app
-- **Screenpresso** - a screen grab tool with built-in image editor
-- **OWASP ZAP** - an open-source web application security scanner
-- **BrowserStack** - testing platform that provides developers with the ability to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices
+- **VoiceOver** - a screen reader built into Apple systems, enabling blind and visually impaired people to fully operate their devices

 ## <a name="techskills">TECH SKILLS</a>

+- **accessibility testing** compliance with WCAG standards
 - knowledge of **testing procedures** and the creation of **test documentation**
 - knowledge of Syllabus **ISTQB Foundation level**
 - **DevTools** knowledge